ceramicnetwork/.github/OVERVIEW.md

 #### 2.2.2 Libp2p: Gossip Protocol for Document Replication and Queries

+[Libp2p]() is a gossip networking protocol for that is used by Ceramic nodes for document replication and queries.

 Data replication / network activity events and updates

 Queries

-#### 2.2.3 DIDs: A Flexible User Model
+#### 2.2.3 Wallets

-To combat lock-in and to enable information to truly exist beyond the bounds of any single platform, Ceramic needs to support a platform-agnostic identity model.
-For this reason, Ceramic was designed with a DID-based user model.
-DIDs are the [W3C standard]() for decentralized identifiers and there are more than 40 DID methods currently used in production.
-Any DID can create and manage documents on Ceramic.
-Additionally, various DID methods such as [3ID (CIP-6)]() can be controlled using any/many different cryptographic wallet key pairs, so users can interact with Ceramic using the key pair or account of their choice.
-Documents can be owned by one or more DID.
-Depending on the doctype, all or some of the owners must sign document updates in order to be valid.
+##### 2.2.3.1 DID-Based Account Model
+Ceramic

+##### 2.2.3.2 DID Provider Interface

 ## 3. Use Cases
-As a general purpose platform for building decentralized applications and infrastructure, Ceramic can support an extremely diverse set of use cases
+As a general purpose platform for building decentralized applications and infrastructure, Ceramic can support an extremely diverse set of use cases.
 Most production systems and applications that use Ceramic will combine these simple primitives (DIDs, account links, and tiles) to enjoy the simplicity, interoperability, and scale that is only possible when identities, resources, and services are unbundled from application silos.
 Here are a few powerful use cases that are built on Ceramic:

-### 3.1 Identity Management
+### 3.1 Decentralized Identity Management
 Ceramic can be used as a platform for complete decentralized identity management.

-#### 3.1.1 DIDs
+#### 3.1.1 Decentralized Identifiiers (DIDs)
 DIDs are globally-unique identifiers that can sign/encrypt information, authorize access to resources, and interact various services and data online.
 DIDs may be used to represent users, organizations, applications, services, devices, etc. *See [3ID (CIP-6)]() for an example of how Ceramic documents can be used to create DIDs.*

-#### 3.1.2 Identity Indexes
+#### 3.1.2 Decentralized Identity Indexes
+Identity-centric web, provide context, capability, and meaning for a DID.
+Resource discovery, routing.
+Content routing.
 *See [Identity Index (IDX) (CIP-11)]() for an example of how Ceramic documents can be used to construct an identity index.*

-#### 3.1.3 Verifiable Claims
+#### 3.1.3 Verifiable Claims Management
+Store claims content in the network, or alternatively to use the network as a state management system for claims where documents are used to verify the current state of claims and handle revocation.

-#### 3.1.4 Social Graph
+#### 3.1.4 Portable Social Graphs

-#### 3.1.5 Profiles
+#### 3.1.5 Portable Profiles

 #### 3.1.6 Linked Accounts
 Decentralized keybase. domains, social accounts, *See [Accounts Index (CIP-N)]() for an example of how Ceramic documents can be used as a directory of linked accounts.* Account links are verifiable public mappings that allow a DID to prove that it owns a different public cryptographic identity that is also capable of signing, such as a public key, smart contract, or other DID.